What is Delta 9 THC? Effects, Benefits, Risks, and Legal Status Explained

 Effects of Delta-9 THC

+The trick to enjoying positive effects like these is dosing appropriately.
+The golden rule of cannabis consumption is to start low and go slow, for good reason.
 Too much delta-9 THC can turn a positive experience into a not-so-fun time, characterized by anxiety and panic attacks, confusion, or outright paranoia.
-Unpleasant physical effects are also possible, like an upset stomach, nausea, even vomiting.
+Unpleasant physical effects are also possible, like an upset stomach, nausea, and even vomiting.

 Potential Benefits of Delta-9 THC

-There’s a big body of medical cannabis research, so we have a pretty good understanding of THC’s role in pain relief, appetite stimulation, and nausea control.
+There’s a big body of medical cannabis research, so we have a pretty good understanding of delta-9 THC’s role in pain relief, appetite stimulation, and nausea control.
 Let’s review.

 Risks and Side Effects of Delta-9 THC